Home » Cardiovascular Health » Heart Disease Risk Factors » High Triglycerides

 Lowering Triglycerides and Cholesterol

 The best way to bring down triglyceride numbers is through lifestyle changes.
 These changes are not only effective at keeping triglyceride numbers low, but also at improving your overall heart health.
 Cutting down on the amount of saturated fats you consume daily is a good start.
 Saturated fats are bad for cholesterol, in general, but can also raise triglyceride levels.
-Saturated fat is commonly found in fried foods and red meat products.
+Saturated fat is commonly found in fried foods and products.
 Try substituting fish for steaks and hamburgers.
 Fish is high in omega-3 fatty acids, which have been shown to promote good cholesterol levels.

 Another lifestyle change that can help prevent triglyceride levels from increasing is to raise your level of physical activity.
 By expending more energy, your body will have fewer calories left over to make new triglycerides.
 Plus, you may also end up burning some of the stores.